 In New Zealand during 1993-2006 there was a gradual decline in audiometry failure rates at school entry, with overall rates falling from 9.7% in 1993, to 6.6% in 2006.
-In the Hutt / Capital and Coast Region, while there were large year to year fluctuations, audiometry failure rates were lower than the New Zealand average during the past 6 years (Figure 47).
+In Auckland DHB, while there were some year to year fluctuations, audiometry failure rates were generally lower than the New Zealand average (Figure 47).
 Despite the declines occurring nationally, large ethnic disparities remained, with audiometry failure rates being persistently higher amongst Pacific and Māori children (Figure 48).

 Figure 47.
-Audiometry Failure Rates at School Entry (5 Years), Hutt/Capital and Coast vs. New Zealand Years Ending June 1993-2006
+Audiometry Failure Rates at School Entry (5 Years), Auckland DHB vs. New Zealand Years Ending June 1993-2006